Electronic-Mango/wowhead-news-rss-filter/README.md

 | `/news/all`                                           | All unfiltered news                                                     |
 | `/news/retail?remove=PTR`                             | Retail WoW news without articles from "PTR" category                    |
 | `/news/classic-series?remove=Blizzard&remove=Wowhead` | Classic WoW news without articles from "Blizzard" or "Wowhead" category |

+## Errors

+If Wowhead responds with anything else than code 200, then API will forward received status code with message "Error when accessing Wowhead!".
+Response contents are not forwarded as Wowhead usually responds with full webpage.

+Code 404 usually means, that value of passed `category` is incorrect.
+**Keep in mind, that value for `category` is case sensitive, as it is case sensitive for Wowhead RSS links.**